Essential Apps for New Truck Drivers

 uShip Mobile.
 Bid on shipping jobs through this easy app.
 Receive a notification when a bid is accepted or declined.
 You can also use GPS to let the shippers know that you’re about to deliver their load.

 FleetSafer Mobile.
 Block texts and emails while driving and let others know that you’re busy behind the wheel without looking at your phone.
 This will keep you and other motorists safe from danger.

-If you drive truck, you’ll love how driving apps provide you with information and additional freedom on the road.
-You can keep track of mileage, communicate with others quickly and effectively, and simplify your personal and professional lives easily.
+If you drive a truck, you’ll love how driving apps provide you with information and additional freedom on the road.
+You can keep track of mileage, communicate with others quickly and effectively, and simplify your personal and professional lives easier.